Land Sizes in Nigeria

-A foot, plural feet, is a unit of length in the Imperial Customary Systems of Measurement.
-One foot (1ft), in measurement, is defined as 0.3048m exactly or 12 inches.
-One square foot (1 sq ft) comprises 0.09sq.m
+A foot, or plural feet, is a unit of length in the Imperial Customary Systems of Measurement. ne foot ft), in measurement, is defined as 0.3048m exactly or 12 inches.
+One square foot (1 sq ft) comprises 0.09 sq.m.

-The square foot, plural square feet, is an imperial area unit.
+The square foot, plural square feet, is an imperial unit of area.
 One square foot is defined as the area of a square with sides that measure 1 foot in length.

-A meter is the base unit of length used in the metric system and can easily be converted to other teams.
-One meter is equivalent to 100 centimeters, 39.37 inches, or 3.3ft.
+A meter is the base unit of length used in the metric system and can easily be converted for other teams. ne meter s equivalent to 100 centimeters, 39.37 inches, or 3.3 ft.

 The square meter is a fundamental metric unit of area.
-A square meter is simply the area of a square whose sides measure exactly 1 meter in length.
-It has a symbol m².
-It is used for measuring the sizes of anything from rooms to houses to Land.
+A square meter is simply the area of a square whose sides measure exactly 1 meter in length. thas the symbol m2.
+It is used for measuring the size of anything, from rooms to houses to land.

-An Acre is a standard unit of measurement used by Land sellers, and it is almost equivalent to the size of a traditional football field.
-An acre is a product of any rectangular plot of Land, giving 4046.86sqm or 43,560sq ft.
-An acre consists of 6 Units, each measuring 60 x 120ft.
+An acre is a standard unit of measurement used by land sellers, and it is almost equivalent to the size of a traditional football field. an acre is a product of any rectangular plot of land giving a total of 4046.86sqm or 43,560 sq ft., and an acre consists of 6 units, each measuring 60 x 120ft.

 50 x 100ft/ 15.2 x 30.5m = 463.6sqm (which means there are 8.7 plots of land measuring 463.6sqm in an acre)